SwissBorg/akka-persistence-postgres/README.md

 You can also apply BRIN index on ordering for akka-persistence-jdbc.
 It does not need any changes in code.

 ### Tags as array of int
 Akka Persistence JDBC store all tags in single column as String separated by separators.
-It cause that searching events by tag should use `tags like '%tag_name%'` statement.
+It causes that searching events by tag should use `tags like '%tag_name%'` statement.
 It isn't perfect as it can return events which has similar names as searched event, eg: looking for events with tag 'car' query return also events with tag 'blue-car', which will be filtered out later.
-In future releases developers of Akka Persistence JDBC has plan to migrate tags to separate table, but it is extra cost in terms of RAM usage.
+In future releases developers of Akka Persistence JDBC is planning to migrate tags to separate table, but it is extra cost in terms of index size and RAM usage, which is against our goals.

 In this, Akka Persistence Postgres, we decided to store tags name in separate dictionary table.
 Thanks that in journal we are keeping only array of ids of tags.
 To speed up searching events by tag we are using